scrollodex/hugo-bi/content/submit.md

 **How long will it take for my listing to appear in the directory?**

-A few days to a few weeks is typical, depending on how busy Geri is when she receives it.
+A few days to a few weeks is typical, depending on how busy we are when we receive it.

 ## Please note: